Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 12

-In this course, you'll discover how to organize interventions in space.
+In this course, you'll discover how to organise interventions in space.
 We'll start with theories and move to real-life cases.
 First, we explore theoretical approaches, connecting sociology, philosophy, urbanism, and more.
 Then, you'll work on practical solutions using different knowledge sources.

 • Spatial Planning: Theory & Practice